equinor/az-static-web-app-docs-template/README.md

 **Check out the live demo [here](https://ambitious-rock-029e94603.1.azurestaticapps.net)**.

-This tutorial is split into several sections, adding on more and more of the features mentioned above.
+The tutorial is split into several sections, adding on more and more of the features mentioned above.
 If you or your organization do not require all these features, feel free to follow along for as long as it makes sense for you. **PS:** Several chapter ends with an **output**-sections, which lists all the keys, secrets, values etc. that you should have written down before proceeding to the next step.

 ## Abbreviation
 | Abbreviation | Description            |